-Before looking at how to recognize job scams, let’s have a look at the most common fake offers you can find on the ‘scam market.’
+Before delving into how to recognize job scams, let’s examine the most common fake offers that usually bait remote workers, prevalent in the ‘scam market’.

 As we said, job scams have always existed.
 And some of them survived the remote work revolution.
 According to the National Consumers League, the envelope-stuffing scheme is one of the most common work from home scams.
 Since the U.S. Depression in 1930, this type of scheme has been happening in different variations.

 Basically, people can earn money stuffing envelopes for a company at home.
 Usually, they have to pay a small fee ($15-40) to get the materials to start.
 They believe to send envelopes on behalf of companies.
 In reality, they are following instructions to make other people fall into the same trap and pay to start this fake job.

 As a pyramid scheme, you will earn only if other people become victims of the scam.
 In this case, you can make money, but you will be prosecuted for fraud.